xyflow/react-flow-mindmap-app/README.md

 # React Flow Mind Map App

-This mind map app was created as an example for the blog post ["Let's build a mind map app with React Flow"](https://reactflow.dev/blog/mind-map-app-with-react-flow/).
+This mind map app was created as an example for the blog post ["Tutorial: Build a Mind Map App with React Flow"](https://reactflow.dev/blog/mind-map-app-with-react-flow/).
 [React Flow](https://reactflow.dev) is a library for creating node-based UIs.

 ![mindmap](https://user-images.githubusercontent.com/2857535/210797861-510f0a3d-fd67-46a7-8a8d-c409cb7dbcdb.png)